-The Milken Institute, Motsepe Foundation Announce Winners of The Milken-Motsepe Prize in Agritech
+The Milken Institute, Motsepe Foundation announce winners of The Milken-Motsepe Prize in Agritech

-The Milken Institute (https://apo-opa.info/3NsBIy2) and the Motsepe Foundation (https://www.MotsepeFoundation.org/) today announced the winners of the Milken-Motsepe Prize in AgriTech (https://MilkenMotsepePrize.org/), the first of a series of multiyear, multimillion-dollar innovation competitions and programs to advance technological progress toward the UN Sustainable Development Goals (SDGs).
+Los Angeles - The Milken Institute and the Motsepe Foundation today announced the winners of the Milken-Motsepe Prize in AgriTech, the first of a series of multiyear, multimillion-dollar innovation competitions and programs to advance technological progress toward the UN Sustainable Development Goals (SDGs).
 The prizes were awarded at the Milken Institute Global Conference in Los Angeles, California.
-Watch The Milken-Motsepe Prize in AgriTech Award Announcement and Reception here: https://apo-opa.info/3Hnfwl9
+Watch The Milken-Motsepe Prize in AgriTech Award Announcement and Reception here: https://vimeo.com/event/3309149

-The $300,000 award for second place was presented to Karpolax (https://www.Karpolax.com/), a Uganda-based company, for its nanotechnology solution that helps fruits and vegetables stay fresh longer without losing nutritional value.
-The $150,000 award for third place was presented to IRRI-AfricaRice (https://apo-opa.info/44e70Pc) for its biotech innovation to help rice farmers protect their crops from flooding, one of the most damaging effects of climate change.
+The $300,000 award for second place was presented to Karpolax, a Uganda-based company, for its nanotechnology solution that helps fruits and vegetables stay fresh longer without losing nutritional value.
+The $150,000 award for third place was presented to IRRI-AfricaRice for its biotech innovation to help rice farmers protect their crops from flooding, one of the most damaging effects of climate change.

 Bonus prizes of $100,000 each were also announced.
-Kuronga (https://Kuronga.com/), based in South Africa, took the bonus prize for most creative use of Fourth Industrial Revolution technologies for its machine learning and machine vision mobile app, using AI to connect farmers with buyers and making it easier to validate quality of crops.
-COOL LION (https://CoolLionenergies.com/), a Côte d'Ivoire-based start-up that provides cooling-as-a-service solutions for different industries (agriculture, fisheries, etc.) and powered by renewable energy, took home the People’s Choice bonus prize for the most transformative idea according to the public.
+Kuronga, based in South Africa, took the bonus prize for most creative use of Fourth Industrial Revolution technologies for its machine learning and machine vision mobile app, using AI to connect farmers with buyers and making it easier to validate quality of crops.
+COOL LION, a Côte d'Ivoire-based start-up that provides cooling-as-a-service solutions for different industries (agriculture, fisheries, etc.) and powered by renewable energy, took home the People’s Choice bonus prize for the most transformative idea according to the public.

 “Varied solutions were considered during the competition, and this contributes to current and future efforts to understand and resolve challenges facing agriculture,” said Dr. Precious Moloi-Motsepe, co-founder and CEO of the Motsepe Foundation.
 “Making progress towards the SDGs is crucial.
 We are truly impressed by the participants’ ideas and thank each of them for their dedication to finding viable and scalable solutions.”